AppFlowy-IO/AppFlowy-Docs/guides/appflowy/self-hosting-appflowy.md

 The process of building AppFlowy with AppFlowy Cloud using the stable branch is ongoing.
 Rapid developments and frequent updates in [AppFlowy Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) mean that new features are constantly being added.

+**Collaborative Editing**

+Currently, collaborative editing is not yet fully supported in the AppFlowy App when built with AppFlowy Cloud.
+Although collaborative editing data is synchronized across different devices via the AppFlowy Cloud server, the user interface does not instantly update with these synced changes.
+To see the latest data, you need to reopen the document or database.
+This feature is still in development.